 Health Checks and Vaccinations

-If you take medication you should
+If you take medication you should consider looking to:

 - Ensuring that you have enough for 2-3 months to get you through the initial set-up in the UK.
 For ladies this includes your pill (even though it’s free in the UK it will save you stressing).

-- Get a letter from your doctor supporting the medication you take, how much, why you take and any medical documents to support this.
+- Get a letter from your doctor supporting the medication you take, how much, why you take it and any medical documents to support this.
 Also, not all medication is the same in the UK so it might be worthwhile asking your doctor to investigate UK alternatives.

 - Keep the original packaging when travelling.

-- Check with your doctor it’s legal in the UK or some medication in Australia might not be available over counter for example.
+- Check with your doctor that it’s legal in the UK or some medication in Australia might not be available over counter for example.

 Vaccination Card (Tip for Travelling)